 About Dr. Dina Kulik MD, FRCPC, PEMDr.
-Dina Kulik completed her Pediatrics Residency and Pediatric Emergency Medicine Fellowship at the Hospital for Sick Children, where she is a Staff Physician.
-Dr Dina is one of Canada’s leading child health media experts, providing child health information through television, radio, print media and via her blog DrDina.ca.
-Above all, Dina’s greatest joy is her family and being the mom of four crazy boys.
+Dina Kulik completed her Pediatrics Residency and Pediatric Emergency Medicine Fellowship at the Hospital for Sick Children.
+Dr. Dina is one of Canada’s leading child health media experts, providing child health information through television, radio, print media, and via her blog DrDina.ca.
+Above all, Dina’s greatest joy is her family, and being the mom of four crazy boys.

 Most pediatricians recommend only sterilizing for the first four months.
 After that, using soap and water is enough.
 Almost every other thing that your baby puts in their mouth is unsterile, including the human breast!

 Baby poo can be an area of constant stress for new parents.
 There is a massive variation in the color, frequency, and consistency of stools, both in breast-fed and formula-fed babies.

 Baby head shapes come in a lot of different "flavors."
 A few hours to days after birth, it is prevalent for babies to have strange head shapes.